sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/quickstart-tx2.md

 	</figcaption>
 	</figure>

-5. From your cell phone, open Bluetooth settings and pair it with a new device.
+4. From your cell phone, open Bluetooth settings and pair it with a new device.
 You will see a list of available Bluetooth devices.
-Select the ‘TX2 Rover-3AF1’.
+Select the ‘SparkPNT TX2-3AF1’.
 The '3AF1' is the last four digits of the device's MAC address and will vary depending on the device (Figure 3).
-F

 	<figure markdown>
 	![List of Bluetooth devices on Android](./img/QuickStart/SparkPNT_TX2-Available_Devices.png)
 	<figcaption markdown>